-Craig Heisinger enters his second season with the Winnipeg Jets organization in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager and General Manager of the St. John’s IceCaps.
-The IceCaps’ inaugural season was a proven success as the team earned a 43-25-5-3 regular season record and reached the Conference Final.
+Craig Heisinger enters his fourth season with the Winnipeg Jets organization in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager and General Manager of the St. John’s IceCaps.
+In three seasons the IceCaps have compiled a 121-84-10-13 record (.581 points percentage) and have reached the Eastern Conference Finals twice.
+Last season, the club earned a trip to the Calder Cup Finals, losing to the Texas Stars in five games.

 Heisinger joined the Jets organization after working with the Manitoba Moose in different capacities throughout the team’s 15-year existence in both the International Hockey League and American Hockey League.
 Most notably, he served as Manitoba’s General Manager for the past nine seasons during which time the Moose accumulated a record of 381-254-35-50 (0.588 winning percentage) and reached the Calder Cup Playoffs in eight of nine seasons, including a berth in the Calder Cup Final in 2009.